 President Bill Clinton (1996)

 It’s kind of hard to imagine Jimmy Carter, Ronald Reagan and George H.W.
-Bush never made it to the game, but it never happened.
+Bush never made it to the game, but it didn’t happened.
 There was another 20-plus year gap with a POTUS attending until Bill Clinton went in 1996.
 The Black Knights defeated the Midshipmen, 28-24, in Philly.

 President George W. Bush (2001, 2004, 2008)

 From coin tosses to giving pregame pep talks, President Bush had quite the experience in his three times attending the rivalry showdown, where Navy went 2-1 when this POTUS was at the game.
-What an incredible moment for players of the U.S. Naval Academy to get a motivational speech by the President of the United States, which was captured by the Associated Press.
+What an incredible moment for players of the U.S. Naval Academy to get a motivational speech by the President of the United States, which was captured by The Associated Press.

 President Barack Obama (2011)

 While Philadelphia is the primary home for this military rivalry, President Obama attended the only game played at FedEx Field in Landover, Maryland.
-He was even accompanied by Vice President Joe Biden and did the ceremonial coin toss prior to Navy’s 27-21 victory over Army.
+He was even accompanied by Vice President Joe Biden and did the ceremonial coin toss prior to kickoff of Navy’s 27-21 victory over Army.

 President Donald Trump (2018)